tinyzap/ruby/README.md

 ### View

-Opengraph data may also be set from the view:
+OpenGraph data may also be set from the view:

 ```erb
 <%